 The sun's rays feel good, but they're no friend to your skin.
 Though you won't see it right away, they give you wrinkles and age spots, and they're the top cause of skin cancer.

-In fact, sun exposure causes many of the skin changes that we think of as a normal part of aging.
-Over time, the sun's ultraviolet (UV) light damages the fibers in the skin called elastin.
-When these fibers break down, the skin begins to sag, stretch, and lose its ability to go back into place.
-The skin also bruises and tears more easily -- taking longer to heal.
-So while sun damage to the skin may not be apparent when you're young, it will definitely show later in life.
+Over time, the sun's ultraviolet (UV) light harms fibers in the skin called elastin.
+When these fibers break down, the skin begins to sag and stretch.
+It also bruises and tears more easily, taking longer to heal.

-- Wear wide-brimmed hats, long sleeved shirts, and pants
+- Wear wide-brimmed hats, and long-sleeved shirts and pants.

-- Avoid direct sun exposure as much as possible during peak UV radiation hours between 10 a.m. and 2 p.m.
+- Avoid being out in the sun as much as possible from 10 a.m. to 2 p.m.

-- Perform skin self-exams regularly to become familiar with existing growths and to notice any changes or new growths
+- Check your skin regularly so you know what's normal for you and to notice any changes or new growths.